eldendo/ed6502asm/README.md

 - DB pseudo instruction
 - EQU pseudo instruction
 - support for characters and strings
+- extended (cut & paste) BASIC loader (too complex ???)

 To DO

 - More testing required.
-- Clean up code. (one file ore separate units ?)
+- Clean up code. (one file or separate units ?)
 - Test if label is not used yet
 - DS pseudoinstruction (skip memory) (with or without fill ?)
+- simple independed output generator

 Version DEV 0.1
 ---